loopwerk/loopwerk.io/content/articles/2024-12-03-svelte5-safari12.md

 To be fair, the Svelte 5 migration docs [do make a note of this breaking change](<https://svelte.dev/docs/svelte/v5-migration-guide#Other-breaking-changes-Scoped-CSS-uses-:where()>).
 They even mention a workaround:

-"In the event that you need to support ancient browsers that don't implement `:where`, you can manually alter the emitted CSS, at the cost of unpredictable specificity changes:”
+"In the event that you need to support ancient browsers that don't implement `:where`, you can manually alter the emitted CSS, at the cost of unpredictable specificity changes:"

 ```javascript
 css = css.replace(/:where\((.+?)\)/, '$1');`